naveensilver/Docker/README.md

 2. Docker Host: It is machine where we installed docker engine/docker

-- `Docker daemon:` The Docker daemon is the core component of Docker architecture.
+- `Docker daemon:` The Docker daemon (Dockerd) is the core component of Docker architecture.
 Daemon runs on the host operating system and manages all the containers, images, networks, and volumes on the Docker host.
 Daemon is also called as Docker Engine.

     - `Docker images:` Docker image is a package which contains everything needed to run an application.
 Which includes App code, Dependencies/Software, Libraries, Env, configuration files.

     - `Docker containers:` Docker containers are the runtime instances of Docker images.
 They are isolated environments that run the application and its dependencies.
-Multiple containers can run on the same host, each with its own isolated environment.
+Multiple containers can run on the same host, each container with its own isolated environment.

     - `Docker networks:` Docker networks are used to connect multiple containers together, enabling communication between them.